On this page

 Learning / Back on Track team

-Korrie G. is a Master’s student in the School of Criminology at Simon Fraser University (“SFU”).
-She works as a teaching assistant for a range of legal, theory, qualitative research and writing-based courses across criminology.
-Korrie has a BA with distinction and an Honours in Criminology from SFU as well as a Certificate in Legal Studies and a Certificate in Liberal Arts.
+Korrie G. works as a sessional instructor and teaching assistant for a range of legal, theory, qualitative research and writing-based courses across criminology.
+Korrie has an M.A. and B.A (Hons.) in Criminology from SFU as well as a Certificate in Legal Studies and a Certificate in Liberal Arts.
 In addition, Korrie was previously involved with the SLC for a number of years as a Learning & Writing Peer and Peer Coach before moving into the GLF position.
-Korrie’s primary research includes: exploring the idea of transformative learning for reconciliation, the settler space in answering the Calls to Action put forth by the National Inquiry into the Missing and Murdered Indigenous Women and Girls, media responses to violence against Indigenous women and girls, and what decolonisation and walking in the good way might look like in criminology in areas such as research approaches and conduct, teaching and curriculum.
+Korrie’s primary research includes: exploring the idea of transformative learning for reconciliation, the settler space in answering the Calls to Action put forth by the National Inquiry into the Missing and Murdered Indigenous Women and Girls, media responses to violence against Indigenous women and girls, and what decolonization and walking in a good way might look like in criminology in areas such as research approaches and conduct, teaching and curriculum.

 Graduate writing services team